jdi-docs/jdi-dark/source/includes/_technical_documentation.md

 }
 ```

-A URL can have one or several path parameters, each denoted with curly braces, e.g. */get/{board_id}*, */boards/{board_id}/cards/{short_card_id}/*.
+A URL can contain one or several path parameters, each denoted with curly braces, e.g. */get/{board_id}*, */boards/{board_id}/cards/{short_card_id}/*.
-You can use them in your Service Object methods and replace placeholders with values when making request calls.
+You can use them in your Service Object methods and replace placeholders with values in request calls.

-Methods for sending path params to RequestData:
+Methods for sending path parameters to RequestData:

 |Method | Description | Return Type
 --- | --- | ---